Tunji17/actvt-docs/docs/remote-server/overview.md

 - Certificate validation required

 🔒 **Network Security**
+- In proxy mode, only ports 80/443 are exposed; Vector listens on 127.0.0.1
-- Only port 4096 needs to be exposed
+- In standalone mode, port 4096 is exposed for WSS
 - Firewall rules can restrict source IPs
 - No inbound SSH required for monitoring